Chapter 1 – MURDER

 Silence fell.
 The face of the bank’s trial lawyer, Jeb Knight, lost all color.
 If accepted, the case would end, along with his juicy fees.
 But Bennington simply shook his head, taking the offer as a sign of weakness.

-"Not a penny less than $200,000," he repeated.
-"As you know, there's no way the judge will put this family in the poorhouse."
+“Not a penny less than 200,000 dollars,” he repeated.
+“As you know, there’s no way the judge will put this family in the poorhouse.”

-"You've got a 100% chance of losing, because the law is against you," Jim pointed out, not considering the fact that the Judge was Bennington's uncle.
+“You’ve got a 100 percent chance of losing because the law is against you,” Jim pointed out, not considering the fact that the Judge was Bennington’s uncle.

 “I suppose you’re making the offer, then, out of the goodness of your heart?”
 Bennington snapped.